erajasekar/cs-workshop/PITCHME.md

 ## Why being a Software developer is Great?

++++

 #### Drives creativity and innovation

-It's very creative profession much like a musician or a painter.
+It's very creative profession as much like a musician or a painter.

 You create new things that doesn't exist before.